sarwar-asik/um-core_service-backend/Allmd/REDIS.md

 **download redis msi**

-**install from local. dont forget to select env file when install**
+**install from local. don't forget to select env file when install**

 #### open your cmd